pmjones/credential-exchange/README.md

 - Pass the Domain (Application layer) results to a Responder

-To create the Domain layer User, the Action will have to do all the lookup work, handle all the errors related to that, short-circuit the UseCase call if lookup fails, and report all of that back through the user interface.
+To create the Domain layer User, the Action will have to do all the lookup work, handle all the errors related to that, short-circuit the call to the Application layer if lookup fails, and report all of that back through the user interface.

 Whereas doing it in the Application layer neatly encapsulates it where errors etc. can be reported back in the Domain Payload, relieving the Action of all the